leandrocastello/Harvest-recalls/README.md

 * `full models.R`: first computes all possible models (for good, poor, and typical harvest) based on all predictor variables and covariates; then computes averaged models based on top models with delta AIC <2

-* `best bad, good, typical models.R`: computes best averaged models (for good, poor, and typical harvest) based on results from full models.R
+* `best bad, good, typical models.R`: simply computes "best" averaged models (for good, poor, and typical harvest) based on results from full models.R so they can be plotted in Fig. 2A of the paper

-* `simple bad, typical, good models.R`: first computes simplified versions of the best models including only age of the individuals and time elapsed since the recalled harvest (for good, poor, and typical harvest); then cross-validates models; and finally calculates MAE, MAPE, and MPE
+* `simple bad, typical, good models.R`: first it computes simplified versions of the best models including only age of the individuals and time elapsed since the recalled harvest (for good, poor, and typical harvest).
+These are plotted in Fig. 2B of the paper; then it cross-validates models; finally it calculates MAE, MAPE, and MPE, which are plotted in Fig 4A-B of the paper

-* `bad, typical, good models without covariates.R`: computes models (for good, poor, and typical harvest) based only on recalled harvests without any covariate
+* `bad, typical, good models without covariates.R`: computes models (for good, poor, and typical harvest) based only on recalled harvests without any covariate, which are plotted in Fig. 4C of the paper

 _________________________
 ## **Results**